AceCentre/OBFViewer/README.md

 ## Acknowledgments

-- Thanks to the OpenBoard Format specification team
+- Thanks to the OpenBoard Format :)